magefactory/magento-2-tier-price/README.md

 ## DEVELOPMENT

-Extension work for simple products and not work for configurable products.
+* Extension under development - work for simple products and not work for configurable products.

+* Testet with MAGENTO 2.3.6 - 2.4.1.

+* Must work with MAGENTO version 2.3.3 - 2.3.5.

+* For MAGENTO Version < 2.3.3  try it:

+find next code on line 84 in view/base/templates/product/price/tier_prices.phtml

+    $block->formatPercent($tierPriceModel->getSavePercent($price['price']))

+Replace with

+    $tierPriceModel->getSavePercent($price['price'])

+* If this extension is not working with your MAGENTO version, please isssue it.

 ## TODO